mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         python3 Prune_Snps_LD.py "/home/user/data.csv" 1 109817192 0.01 5E-8

-Here the  *snp* has position 109817192 on Chromosome 1 and you wish to have *snps* around this *snp* within LD greather than or equal 0.01.
+Here the  *Snp* has position 109817192 on Chromosome 1 and you wish to have *snps* around this *Snp* within LD greather than or equal 0.01.
 You will then get the same data\_1\_109817192.csv file with SNPs which are significant (p − value ≤ 5E-08) and within LD >= 0.01 around 109817192 on chromosome 1.
 Please make sure you give the p-value in the format ()E-(), LD as sloat (1.0, not 1) abd position as int (109817192, not 109817192.0).

 ![Output exposure dataset of Prune_Snps_LD.py](LD_prep_tog_output.png)

-Notice, you can give, position of the chosen *snp* (if you do not give this, by default, the position of the lead *snp* is chosen.
-Hence this function can also be used if you do not have a specific *snp* in mind and just need to prune your data on a chromosome and *hotspot* by LD), LD threshold and pvalue threshold as the last three arguments.
+Notice, you can give, position of the chosen *snp* (if you do not give this, by default, the position of the lead *Snp* is chosen.
+Hence this function can also be used if you do not have a specific *Snp* in mind and just need to prune your data on a chromosome and *hotspot* by LD), LD threshold and pvalue threshold as the last three arguments.